Christ the King Catholic Secondary School: Arts program

 The Irene McCauley Theatre is where CtK's theatrical productions are held.
 Christ the King was built with a live performance theatre consisting of approximately 350 seats, although seats can be removed or added to meet a productions' needs.
 In 2007, the theatre's name was changed in honour of Irene McCauley, a former trustee of the Halton Catholic District School Board, at which she worked for 26 years.

+Confessions incident

+During 2023 an instagram account was created called "ctk_confessions2024", which would later be used in 2024, this account was used for students to make "Confessions" about other incidents and love interests, it caused many parents to get upset that their children were mentioned on this account and the people who participated and created "ctk_confessions2024" were penalized according to eyewitnesses.